1. Authority and circulation

-4.1 The director of Ashbourne Independent School Limited, as the employer, has overall responsibility for ensuring that the College has adequate and appropriate First Aid equipment, facilities and First-Aid personnel and for ensuring that the correct First Aid procedures are followed.
+4.1 The director of Ashbourne College Limited, as the employer, has overall responsibility for ensuring that the College has adequate and appropriate First Aid equipment, facilities and First-Aid personnel and for ensuring that the correct First Aid procedures are followed.

 4.3 The First Aid officer is responsible for ensuring that all staff and students (including those with reading and language difficulties) are aware of, and have access to, this policy.

 4.4 The First Aid officer delegates to the Head of Administration responsibility for collating medical consent forms and important medical information for each student and ensuring the forms and information are accessible to staff as necessary.

 4.5 The First Aid officer is responsible for ensuring that staff have the appropriate and necessary First Aid training as required and that they have sufficient understanding, confidence and expertise in relation to First Aid.

 4.6 First Aiders: The Principal is responsible for ensuring that the College has the minimum number of First Aid personnel (First Aiders and/or Appointed Persons).
 For more information please see http://www.hse.gov.uk/firstaid/legislation.htm.

 The main duties of First Aiders are to give immediate First Aid to students, staff or visitors when needed and to ensure that an ambulance or other professional medical help is called when necessary.
 First Aiders are to ensure that their First Aid certificates are kept up to date through liaison with the Principal.

 The First Aiders will undergo update training at least every three years.

 4.7 All staff should read and be aware of this Policy, know who to contact in the event of any illness, accident or injury and ensure this Policy is followed in relation to the administration of First Aid.
 All staff will use their best endeavours, at all times, to secure the welfare of the students.